 As expected, the KX3 worked very well for this event.
 The ten AA-cell battery holder stuffed with Eneloop NiMH cells easily powered the rig for the period Eric operated.

-The weather forecast help true and the weather was just about perfect for a human-powered-transport QRP adventure, the high temperature reaching only about 82°.
+The weather forecast held true and the weather was just about perfect for a human-powered-transport QRP adventure, the high temperature reaching only about 82°.
 After last year's experience, Eric chose to avoid Madison Avenue in both directions and biked up 2nd Street on his way to Highland Park and descended Columbus Road to the relatively new Columbus Road bikeway extension on his way back home.
 The climbs on the fully loaded bicycle were slogs but were less difficult than Eric had anticipated.
 The round-trip mileage was 21 miles with over 1,000 feet of climb.

 |Time (Z)||Freq.||Callsign||SPC||BB# / PWR|